Are you dealing with drafty outlets and walls that are cold to the touch?

 You probably have little to no insulation in your walls and you’re ready to do something about it with foam insulation.
 With traditional insulation, you would have to tear down the drywall in most cases to remedy the situation, but that’s not the case with injection foam insulation.

 Now that you know you won’t have to do a total remodel project to take control of your home’s comfort, let’s talk about the process of insulating exterior walls.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the Mitten.
-With this experience comes our ability to insulate your exterior walls and leaving your home not only more comfortable but also looking like we were never there.
+RetroFoam of Michigan has more than 17 years of experience insulating exterior walls in existing homes across the Mitten.
+With this experience comes our ability to insulate your exterior walls and leave your home not only more comfortable but also looking like we were never there.

-Our process to insulate your walls is quick, simple, and in most cases can be done in just one day.
+Our process of adding insulation to existing walls is quick, simple, and in most cases can be done in just one day.

 The type of siding you have can change the installation process by varying degrees from the technique used to the amount of time it takes to complete the job.

-The process of insulating homes with vinyl and aluminum siding are fairly similar.
+The process of insulating homes with vinyl and aluminum siding is fairly similar.

 The installer will then run the injection hose all the way to the top of the cavity and all the way to the bottom while injecting the foam.
 If the installer runs into any obstructions or blockages, another hole will be drilled either above or below it and more foam will be injected to ensure the cavity is completely filled.

 Once the foam has been injected and the cavity is filled, the holes are then plugged, and the siding is replaced.

 The crew then cleans up to ensure everything looks the way it did before they arrived.